open-ephys/ONI/source/hw-spec/controller/addresses.rst

-  configurations that support hardware synchronization, resetting the acquisition counter through ``ACQ_CNT_RESET`` on a device with a ``SYNC_HW_ADDR`` of 0x00000000 will broadcast a hardware signal to all connected non-zero controllers, resetting all counters simultaneously.
+  configurations that support hardware synchronization, resetting the acquisition counter through ``ACQ_CNT_RESET`` on a device with a ``SYNC_HW_ADDR`` of 0x00000000 will broadcast a hardware signal to all connected non-zero addressed controllers, resetting all counters simultaneously.

   .. note:: Hardware synchronization is guaranteed only among controllers with
     the same hardware implementation and that indicate support for this